 During the 1970’s, the White Hart sat at the vanguard of hotels as a music venue, creating Taranaki’s own rock and punk music scene that attracted a line-up of Kiwi musicians, including Midge Marsden and the band Sticky Filth.
 In 1977, it became home to the notorious Magog Motorcycle Club who mingled with people from all walks of life.
 The dozens of bikes parked outside the historic façade became a feature along with its unruly reputation for “sex, drugs and rock ‘n’ roll”, heightened by a good many drunk and disorderly related court cases and worse.

 The West End Precinct is not limited to those businesses within the White Hart however.
-In close proximity, there is Monica’s, the café attached to the Govett Brewster Art Gallery, internationally acclaimed Ozone Coffee, hairdressing specialists Elwin Evans, sustainably farmed Meat and Liquor, on King Street, Frederics’s on Egmont Street, and Social Kitchen restaurant on Powderham Street.
+In close proximity, there is the TSB Showplace that is the regions main showplace and conference centre, Monica’s, the café attached to the Govett Brewster Art Gallery, internationally acclaimed Ozone Coffee, hairdressing specialists Elwin Evans, beauty therapists Urban Beauty and Day Spa, sustainably farmed Meat and Liquor, on King Street, Frederics’s on Egmont Street, and Social Kitchen restaurant on Powderham Street.
 They all offer exceptional and diverse hospitality experiences that make them a favourite of locals and a must try for those out of town.